Hamster Club

 Avoid giving you hamster sharp, dry, stiff or sticky food (such as candy) since these will get stuck in the hamster’s cheek pouches and injure the delicate tissue of the hamster’s mouth.
 These foods should be completely avoided.
 Chocolate is poisonous to hamsters and junk food should not be given since they are not nutritious to the hamster’s health.

 Did you know that almost all rodents eat their own droppings?
-This is quite normal since the hamster's faeces, provide the hamster with the bacteria needed to create Vitamin B12 during digestion.
+This is normal because the hamster's faeces, provide the hamster with the bacteria needed in creating Vitamin B12 during digestion.

 Click here to read further more about what is good and what is bad for your hamster's diet.